Zaynab Alkali: Career

 Zaynab Alkali has authored the following books, The Stillborn, The Virtuous Woman, Cobwebs & Others, The Descendants, The Initiates and the most recently Invisible Borders,.
 Three of the six books have won prizes, The Stillborn- ANA prize for the Best novel of the year, The Virtuous Woman – Spectrum Award (1978–2002), Cobwebs & Other Stories – ANA Award.

 Ever the Educator, Zaynab is the proprietress of Zyba Model Nursery and Primary School, Keffi.
 When she is not busy with public commitments, she can be found supervising the affairs of her school and managing Zyba farms.
 Zaynab Alkali is a shining example of what can be achieved with dedication and hard work.
 She has not only honed her talent, she continues to give the world excellent works that capture the complexities of ordinary human beings.

 Zaynab Alkali currently lives in Keffi.
-She was married to late Professor Nur Alkali.
-The marriage is blessed with six children and several grand children.
+She was married to the late Professor Nur Alkali; they had six children and several grandchildren.